-Inspiration can stem from many places and for Rachel Beider, a graduate of Swedish Institute’s Massage Therapy program, it took travelling thousands of miles to discover her life’s passion.
-Today, Rachel is an entrepreneur, speaker, educator, mentor, and a proud owner of two clinical massage studios.
+Inspiration can stem from many places.
+For Rachel Beider, a graduate of Swedish Institute’s Massage Therapy program, it took traveling thousands of miles to discover her life’s passion.
+Today, Rachel is an entrepreneur, speaker, educator, mentor, and proud owner of two clinical massage studios.
 If you are thinking about a career in the healthcare industry, you’ll love Rachel’s inspiring journey!

 How Rachel found her passion

-After graduating with a bachelor of fine arts from the School of Visual Arts in Manhattan, Rachel set out on a backpacking adventure with friends throughout India, Cambodia, and Vietnam.
+After graduating with a bachelor of fine arts from the School of Visual Arts in Manhattan, Rachel left on a backpacking adventure with friends throughout India, Cambodia, and Vietnam.
 While in Thailand, she came across a Thai massage class and decided to sign up for the 10-day program.
-As she has a history of scoliosis, Rachel knows the challenge of living with pain, and she embraced the way in which massage can help people gain a better quality of life.
+Because she has a history of scoliosis, Rachel knows the challenge of living with pain.
+Smbraced how massage can help people gain a better quality of life.

 While taking the classes, she reflected on her dancing days, saying she “fell in love with the movement” of Thai massage and the nurturing qualities of the art.
-From Thailand, she travelled to Vietnam, where she met doctors and other professionals in the industry.
+From Thailand, she traveled to Vietnam, where she met doctors and other professionals in the industry.
 It was there that she decided to research massage therapy programs back home in the United States.
-She decided on Swedish Institute for its stellar reputation and sent her application from Vietnam.
+Eventually, she chose Swedish Institute for its stellar reputation and sent her application from Vietnam.
 The rest, she said, is history.

-Rachel graduated 10 years ago with her massage therapy degree from Swedish Institute and says her career has catapulted to heights she never imagined.
+Rachel graduated ten years ago with her massage therapy degree from Swedish Institute.
+She says her career has catapulted to heights she never imagined.